cmilando/RSV_sim/NewDirections.md

 ## the loop

+the timetep has to be sub-daily in order to get the fact that people are sub-daily

 so the loop becomes a differential equation in each space of the viral load but the sources becomes a function of the people there